swellaby/generator-swell/CONTRIBUTING.md

 The rules:

 1. Test coverage will not dip below 100%
-2. All code must passed the tslint rules defined [here](./tslint.json)
+2. All code must pass the tslint rules defined [here](./tslint.json)
-3. All code must passed the eslint rules defined [here](./eslintrc.js)
+3. All code must pass the eslint rules defined [here](./eslintrc.js)
 4. Inline linter exceptions or rule changes can be *requested* in the relevant pull request
 5. Documentation should be updated to reflect new features being add and/or behaviour changes